fadelrahman31/modified-covsirphhy/README.md

 > **List of Updated Features**

 [7/2/2021]
-- Additional of MAPE metric score evaluation for hyperparameters estimation
+- Additional of MAPE metric score evaluation for ODE parameters estimation

 [12/3/2021]
 - Load Vaccine Data from Dataframe functionality